Scaling Test-Time Verification for Novel Materials

 Crystalite (Hadži Veljković et al.) is a ~67M-parameter Diffusion Transformer that generates crystal structures unconditionally.
 No property target enters the model.
 It denoises atom tokens, fractional coordinates, and lattice descriptors jointly from noise, using a subatomic tokenizer that encodes elements as continuous vectors derived from periodic table position and valence structure.
 Its training data is Alex-MP-20 (675,204 structures total, 540,162 in the training split), 97.9% of which are metals by our analysis.
 If the goal is generating wide-bandgap semiconductors, the base distribution has no coverage of the target region.

-We trained a 256-parameter linear probe on Crystalite's atom-mean hidden states to predict band gap.
-The probe achieves 0.957 AUROC.
-The model represents whether a structure is metallic or insulating at every denoising step, despite never being trained to condition on that property.
+We trained a small timestep-conditioned two-layer probe MLP on Crystalite's atom-mean hidden states to predict band gap.
+The probe has 256 hidden units and 197,890 parameters in total.
+The probe achieves 0.957 AUROC.5 The model represents whether a structure is metallic or insulating at every denoising step, despite never being trained to condition on that property.
+Kreiman et al. show this is a general property of atomistic transformers.
+Given sufficient data, standard attention learns interatomic structure without hard-coded equivariance, encoding physics the model was never explicitly trained on.

 We first applied the same Metropolis accept/reject strategy that works on MatterGen.
 On an unconditional model, it failed across all 36 configurations tested.
 Every one produced 0% in-window and 97-100% metals.
 Metropolis can only select among proposals the model already generates.
 If the base distribution is 97.9% metals, there are no insulator proposals to select.
 Passive verification requires base distribution coverage.
 Active steering creates it.